olegantonyan/mpz/README.md

 makepkg -si
 ```

-If you want to update package in existing local repository (i.e. running git pull inside AUR local copy) then you have to clean this directory before running `makepkg -si` again: `rm -rf src/ pkg/ master.zip`.
+If you want to update package in existing local repository (i.e. running git pull inside AUR local copy) then you have to clean this directory before running `makepkg -si` again: `rm -rf src/ pkg/ *.zip`.
 Otherwise you'll get checksums error.
 Alternatively just make a fresh clone of AUR repo every time you want to update mpz.

 #### From sources